 We specialize in correcting the spinal misalignments that result from modern lifestyles.
 For desk-bound patients, our approach includes:

 Our goal is not just pain relief—it's long-term structural correction that allows you to work, live, and move with more ease.
+If desk strain is also affecting how you rest, our article on stress, sleep, and spinal health walks through the overlap.

 Here are five quick ways to support your posture at work: